acon888/LLEAP-Assignment/README.md

 This is my first Automation project use to test some functionalities of LLEAP application

 ## Required Softwares and Libraries:
 1. The application uses python 3.14 and I havent tested with a different version lower than 3.14
 2. Sikuli RobotFramework library
 3. Pycharm IDE, VS Code can also be use in this application
 4. LLEAP application version 8.7.3
+5. Microsoft OpenJDK
+All the required Softwares can be downloaded from the links below under **Downloadable files needed to run this application**

 # Steps to install the LLEAP application
-Installation of **LLEAP application** can be automated using the LLEAP installLLEAP.bat file found in the scripts folder.
+Installation of **LLEAP application** can be automated using the *installLLEAP.bat* file found in the scripts folder.
 All you need to do is copy the scripts folder into your C: drive.
 Once the scripts folder is in your C: drive then open the folder and run the installLLEAP.bat file as Administrator.
 It should be look like the image below.
 ![](readme-images/runasAdmin.png)